sonatype/nxrm3-ha-repository/README.md

           host: host`
       * Set the parameters nested in `secret.azure` accordingly.
   * Initial Nexus Repository Admin Password
-    * Store initial Nexus repository Admin password in Azure Key Vault
+    * Store initial Nexus repository Admin password in Azure Key Vault.
-    * Set the `secret.nexusAdmin.name` to the key you used in Azure Key Vault
+    * Set the `secret.nexusAdmin.name` to the key you used in Azure Key Vault.
-  * License:
+  * License
-    * Store your Nexus Repository Pro license in Azure Key Vault
+    * Store your Nexus Repository Pro license in Azure Key Vault.
-    * Set the `secret.license.name` to Azure Key Vault secret containing your Nexus Repository Pro license
+    * Set the `secret.license.name` to Azure Key Vault secret containing your Nexus Repository Pro license.

 ### On-premises
 The chart doesn't install any cloud-specific resources when `aws.enabled` and `azure.enabled` are set to `false`.